 For tax purposes, you have a "bad debt" when you're owed money and you can't collect it.
 There are two kinds of bad debts: business and nonbusiness.
-You have a business bad debt when it's related to your trade or business.
+You have a business bad debt when it arises from your trade or business.
+All other bad debts—for example, debts arising from loans made for personal or investment purposes--are nonbusiness bad debts.
+It’s harder to deduct nonbusiness bad debts than business bad debts.
+It’s usually pretty obvious whether a debt is for business or not.

 Qualifying for the Deduction

-- You have a basis in the debt
+- you have a basis in the debt, and

-- The debt became totally worthless in the year you claim the deduction
+- the debt became totally worthless the year you claim the deduction.

 Bona Fide Debt

-An oral agreement may do the job, but something in writing is better.
-A simple loan document showing who's borrowing the money and how much, and when and how it's to be repaid will usually be enough to show a bona fide debt.
+You don’t necessarily have to have a written agreement with the person to whom you loan money, but it is always better if you do.
+This is especially true if you loan money to a relative.
+The IRS will usually consider such loans to be nondeductible gifts unless you have documentation proving otherwise.
+A simple loan document showing who's borrowing the money and how much, and when and how it's to be repaid (including an interest amount) will usually be enough to show a bona fide debt.

 Basis in the Debt

-To be deductible, the debt must be totally worthless.
+To be deductible, the debt must be totally worthless—that is, the entire amount must be uncollectible.
 Unlike business bad debts, you can't take a deduction for partially worthless nonbusiness bad debts.
+For example, if you lend $2,000 to a friend and he pays back $500, but never pays the remainder, you don’t qualify for a nonbusiness bad debt deduction.

 Taking the Deduction

-- How you tried to collect the debt
+- shows the efforts you made to collect the debt, and

 Did you Miss a Deduction?

 Don't panic.
-If you didn't take a deduction in the year it became worthless, you may be able to file a claim for a credit or refund due to the bad debt.
-You have to file an amended return for the year the debt became worthless.
-You have to file the amendment within seven years from the date your original return for that year had to be filed, or 2 years from the date you paid the tax, whichever is later.
+If you didn't take a deduction in the year it became worthless, you may be able to file an amended return to claim a credit or refund due to the bad debt.
+You must file IRS Form 1040X, Amended U.S. Individual Income Tax Return, to amend your return within seven years from the date your original return for that year had to be filed, or two years from the date you paid the tax for that year, whichever is later.
+This is much longer than the normal three-year period to file an amended return.
+So if you’ve lent money to anyone over the past seven years, and they haven’t repaid you and it’s clear they never will, you may be able to file an amended return and get a tax refund.

 Questions for Your Attorney